Cornelia de Lange syndrome: Signs and symptoms

 Children with this syndrome are often found to have long eyelashes, bushy eyebrows and synophrys (joined eyebrows).
 Body hair can be excessive and affected individuals are often shorter than their immediate family members.
 They present a characteristic facial phenotype.

 Children with CdLS often have gastrointestinal tract difficulties, particularly gastroesophageal reflux.
 Vomiting, intermittent poor appetite, constipation, diarrhea or gaseous distention are known to be a regularity in cases where the GI tract problems are acute.
 Symptoms may range from mild to severe.

 People with CdLS may exhibit behaviours that have been described as "autistic-like," including self-stimulation, aggression, self-injury or strong preference to a structured routine.
 Behavior problems in CdLS are not inevitable.
 Many behaviour issues associated with CdLS are reactive (i.e., something happens within the person's body or environment to bring on the behavior) and cyclical (comes and goes).
-Often, an underlying medical issue, pain, social anxiety, environmental or caregiver stress can be associated with a change behaviour.
+Often, an underlying medical issue, pain, social anxiety, environmental or caregiver stress can be associated with a change in behaviour.
 If pain or a medical issue is the cause, once treated, the behaviour diminishes.

 There is evidence for some features of premature aging including the early development of Barrett's esophagus, osteoporosis present in the teenage years, premature greying of hair and some changes to the skin of the face causing a more aged appearance compared to chronological age.